fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 your CV with things that seem impressive to a new employer.

 ## Why Do IT Companies Ask If You Were at the Top of Your Class?

+When companies hire new developers they leave that task to managers who don't really know what software development is about.
+What they will do is to look at what other companies are doing for inspiration and they will guess what they believe are signs of a good developer.

+When interviewers ask about your grades, how many side projects you have and so on.
+All they want is for you to prove that you are good at what you do.
+They want to feel comfortable in that if they hire you then you will learn fast and be a good fit for their company.

+You can prove this in many ways and even if you didn't make it to the top of your class you can simply mention that you made up for it by having side projects or other activities that prove that you like what you do and that you care about making good code.

 ## What strategies help developers manage unrealistic deadlines and high-energy team dynamics?
 ## Why do senior developers often dislike coding interviews, and what improvements could make the process better?
 ## Can Non-Passionate Developers Have Successful Careers?